 - Paint Brushes

 - Black Light You must use a fluorescent black light.
 Incandescent black light bulbs are not powerful enough.
+You can also try a blacklight flashlight like this.

 Hidden Pictures Instructions